uppes/coroutine/Parallel.md

 This is why we have to wait at a certain point in time: for all processes on a parallel pool to finish, so we can be sure it's safe to continue without accidentally killing the child processes which aren't done yet.

-Waiting for all processes is done by using `yield` and `stream_select`, which will monitor until all processes are finished.
+Waiting for all processes is done by using `yield`, `uv_run`, and `stream_select`, which will monitor until all processes are finished.

-Determining when a process is finished is done by using a listener on the `SIGCHLD` signal.
-This signal is emitted when a child process is finished by the OS kernel.
-As of PHP 7.1, there's much better support for listening and handling signals, making this approach more performance than eg. using process forks or sockets for communication.
-You can read more about it [here](https://wiki.php.net/rfc/async_signals).

-> On windows, an __process status check__ is performed on `yield` iterations.

 When a process is finished, its success event is triggered, which you can hook into with the `->then()` function.
 Likewise, when a process fails or times out, the iterations will update that process' status and move on.